darktable-org/dtdocs/README.md

 $ hugo server -D --disableFastRender
 ```

-The site should then be available at http://localhost:1313/dtdocs/
+The site should then be available at http://localhost:1313/usermanual/development/ (you can see the URL in the output of the `hugo server` command).

 ## Production Website